SunyoungHa/resourcefull-query-practice-lambda-lab/src/Assignments/LambdaLab.md

 YML Exercise 1: For the Reports tab in the ResourceFull Provider App, can you think of an appropriate name for a new Lambda?

-YML Exercise 2: Since the Reports tab does not exist in the app yet, and all the other tabs have its own directory, create a folder within the src folder for this new directory.
+YML Exercise 2: Since the Reports tab does not exist in the app yet, and all the other tabs have its own directory, in the **src** folder create a new folder for all Lambdas that have to do with the Reports tab in the app.

 YML Exercise 3: In the folder you just created to house all Lambdas needed for this new Reports tab, create a JS file with the new Lambda's name from YML Exercise 1.

 YML Exercise 4: In the **serverless.yml** file, scroll to the **functions** section to add your Lambda file name and its directory in the applicable places, deleting placeholder punctuation <<>> as well.

-YML Exercise 5: In the **serverless.yml** file's **functions** section, the *method* for your function may be DIFFERENT from the naming of your lambda!
-For example, *getProviderProfile* may actually have a *post* method because the request posts the provider organization's name from the UI to the Lambda.
-So consider whether your UI sends data to your Lambda, because our Lambdas usually only have two methods: *get* or *post*
+YML Exercise 5: In the **serverless.yml** file's **functions** section, the _method_ for your function may be DIFFERENT from the naming of your lambda!
+For example, _getProviderProfile_ may actually have a _post_ method because the request posts the provider organization's name from the UI to the Lambda.
+So consider whether your UI sends data to your Lambda, because our Lambdas usually only have two methods: _get_ or _post_
 method: get
 OR
 method: post

 YML Exercise 6: You can now comment everything in for the **functions** section; keep ADMIN commented out.